pragma-/Plang/README.md

 Plang is an experimental foray into implementing a programming language in Perl.

 ## Features
-Plang is in early development stages.
+Plang is in early development stage.
+There will be bugs.
+There will be abrupt design changes.

 This is what is implemented so far.

 * Lexer: Done
 * Parser: Done